-- The first semester a student fails to meet the semester and/or cumulative minimum GPA or completion ratio criteria set in the policy, he is placed on Warning Status, sent a warning email, and may still receive aid.
+- The first semester a student fails to meet the semester and/or cumulative minimum GPA or completion ratio criteria set in the policy, they are placed on Warning Status, sent a warning email, and may still receive aid.

 - Failure to meet the semester and cumulative minimum GPA and/or completion ratio while on Warning Status will result in the student being placed on Cancellation Status and sent a cancellation email.
 While on cancellation status, the student is ineligible for federal, state, and most institutional financial aid.

-- Once the student has attempted 150% of the published number of hours of his program, he will be placed on Cancellation Status and sent a cancellation email.
-(Once a student attempts 135% of the published number of hours of his academic program, the Office of Financial Aid will send a notification to the student as a courtesy that he is getting close to exhausting his financial aid eligibility.)
+- Once the student has attempted 150% of the published number of hours of their program, they will be placed on Cancellation Status and sent a cancellation email.
+(Once a student attempts 135% of the published number of hours of their academic program, the Office of Financial Aid will send a notification to the student as a courtesy that they are getting close to exhausting their financial aid eligibility.)

 Students on warning, cancellation, or probation status for SAP WILL NOT have aid released for the subsequent semester until all current semester grades have been posted and academic progress has been reviewed.
 Therefore, fees may not be paid by the published due date.